 The Cashless Society Working Party (CSWP) was formed in late 2016 with a number of volunteers.
-Its research delivers a neutral, analytical assessment of developments to comprehend benefits, risks and issues of a cashless society at global level.
-It provides insights into specialist economic topics and identifies opportunities to learn from international experiences, and to adapt public policy.
+Its research delivers a neutral, analytical assessment of developments to comprehend benefits, risks and issues of a cashless society at global level, in the public interest.
+It provides insights into specialist economic topics, and identifies opportunities to learn from international experiences, and to adapt public policy.
 It also provides insights into stakeholder interests that underpin entrenched positions on the transition in progress.